-Elective, Non-urgent and Non-emergency Procedures Postponed
+Elective, Non-urgent and Non-emergency Procedures Resume

 We appreciate your patience during this time of uncertainty.
 One thing that is certain is Memorial’s commitment to keeping its community safe and healthy.